 All employees are expected to arrive on time, ready to work, every day they are scheduled to work and at the prescribed time after rest and meal breaks.
 Absenteeism beyond the contractual paid time off provided by the district creates unnecessary educational disruption for the students.
 Excessive absenteeism or tardiness may result in discipline, up to and including termination.
-Failure to show up or follow the TimeClock Plus Protocol without prior approval could also result in disciplinary action, up to and including termination.
+Failure to show up or follow the TimeTracker protocol without prior approval could also result in disciplinary action, up to and including termination.

 If an employee becomes ill or is injured on the job, notify your supervisor or building principal as soon as possible.
-Employees are required to complete a first report of injury form, immediately, or as soon as possible, and must submit the completed form to the HR Manager.
+Employees are required to complete a first report of injury form, immediately, or as soon as possible, and must complete the online form with the HR Manager.